borkymcgee/Ascii_Annihilator/Hardware/Hardware_README.md

 	5a.
 Solder the rest of the pins on the atmega328

 	5b.
-Bend the pins of the alphanumeric display outward in the pattern shown by alphabend.png [TODO: generate and add this image].
+Bend the pins of the alphanumeric display outward to match the green part of [front.png](front.png).

 	5c.
-Solder the alphanumeric display to the pins as shown in front.png [TODO: add this to the image]
+Solder the alphanumeric display to the pins as shown in [front.png](front.png).

 	5d.
 (Optional) Solder the battery holders on the opposite side of the board as is intended.
 This is optional but makes holding and playing the game MUCH more comfortable.